-Nylon strings take the least amount of tension to be tuned to pitch, plus they are a little thicker than steel strings.
+Nylon strings take the least amount of tension to be tuned to pitch and are slightly thicker than steel strings.
 This leads to the most comfortable and less likely finger pain when first playing.

 Overall proportions are maybe a little smaller than full-sized steel-string acoustics, making them a bit easier to manage.
-As with a steel-string acoustic – there is no need for a separate guitar amplifier.
+As with a steel-string acoustic, a separate guitar amplifier is unnecessary.
 Classical guitars are intended to, well, you guessed it play classical music.

 Due to their particular designs, the fretboard has an almost flat radius.
 This can make full chords more challenging to play, as the fretboards on other guitar types are slightly curved to match the natural contours of your fretting hand.

 Considering all the different types, we’d ultimately recommend a steel-string acoustic as the first type of guitar a beginner should start with.
 Why?
 Not having an amp is a big deal – you can let yourself be heard in just about any environment.

 The ‘other’ big things to consider

 OK – so we’ve gotten to the point where you know what type of guitar may be best for a beginner.
 But the decision doesn’t end there.
 From here is where you need to check out different models, all while taking into account the three main points below: